Visiting The Long Walk March To Freedom Sculptures

 Steve Biko who was the founder of the Black Consciousness Movement.
 He died whilst in police custody during the apartheid era.

-I visited on Freedom Day, 27th of April 2021.
+I visited on Freedom Day, April 27, 2021.
 This is the day the first South African democratic elections were held in 1994.
-The day is a public holiday and in honour of the day the exhibit was free for anyone who visited on the day.
+The day is a public holiday, and in honour of the day, the exhibit was free for anyone who visited on the day.
 One of the best parts of the experience was seeing how many children were enjoying the exhibit and reading the plaques.
-But the best part was seeing my boyfriend enjoy visiting after having to drag him to go with me πŸ˜‚
+But the best part was seeing my boyfriend enjoy visiting after having to drag him to go with me 😂

-He didn’t want to go and then he had more fun than I did πŸ˜‚
+He didn’t want to go and then he had more fun than I did 😂

-This is exhibit is beautiful and really honours freedom fighters.
-There’s a statue of Martin Luther King as well amongst all the South African heroes.
+This exhibit is beautiful and really honours freedom fighters.
+There’s a statue of Martin Luther King, Jr., amongst all the South African heroes.
 The Long March to Freedom has a great website as well.
 You can click on each statue and learn more about each person.
-It also shows the information of each of the talented sculptors which is pretty cool.
-It’s not the same as walking around and seeing the sculptures in person but if you aren’t able to visit this is a great way to learn about South Africa’s freedom struggle.
-Read more here: www.nhmsa.co.za/sculptures.html
+It also shows the information about each of the talented sculptors, which is pretty cool.
+It’s not the same as walking around and seeing the sculptures in person, but if you aren’t able to visit, this is a great way to learn about South Africa’s freedom struggle.
+Read more here: www.nhmsa.co.za/sculptures.html.

 How to get to The Long March to Freedom